An anagram clue is comprised of 3 parts:

 Words that could indicate = include with, and, also, meets, equals, etc. (though they can also be used to mean other things).

-A hidden word clue is again comprised of 3 parts:
+A hidden word clue again has 3 parts of the clue:

 - A clue to the answer